Skip to content ↓

 • Whole school approach – every pupil must have a book with them at all times;

-• Adult Mentoring Scheme for Y8;
+• Adult Mentoring Scheme;

 • Designated reading lessons in English;